sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 published: true
 ---

-TODO UPDATE TO NEW CONSOLE

 Sharetribe environments are instances of your own marketplace, but with different functions.
-When you first create a Sharetribe account, you have two environments: Test and Dev.
-When you are ready to go live, we will create a third environment: Live.
+When you first create a Sharetribe account, you have one environment: Test.
+If you start customizing your marketplace with code, you can enable a second environment – Dev.
+Finally, when you are ready to go live, we will create a third environment: Live.

-The environment can be changed from the dropdown in the left corner of the topbar.
-Those who have access to multiple organizations can see the organization dropdown on the right.
+The environment can be changed from the dropdown in the top of the sidebar.

 ![Enviroment selection](./env-change.png)